Dynatrace/fastlane-plugin-dynatrace/README.md

 ⚠️  The way Apple introduced the two-factor authentication interferes with a fully automated workflow.
 The workaround requires manual interaction.
 For more information, see **App Store Connect Two-Factor-Authentication** section below for details.

 ## About the Dynatrace fastlane plugin
-The Dynatrace fastlane plugin manages uploading symbol files (iOS) or obfuscation mapping files (Android) to the Dynatrace cluster.
+The Dynatrace fastlane plugin manages uploading symbol files (iOS, tvOS) or obfuscation mapping files (Android) to the Dynatrace cluster.
 Symbol and mapping files are used to make reported stack traces human-readable.
 The plugin also allows to download the latest dSYM files from App Store Connect, which enables full automation of the mobile app deployment, and the pre-processing of dSYM files, a step that is necessary for the Dynatrace cluster to be able to symbolicate.

 The plugin provides a single action `dynatrace_process_symbols`.
-The configuration depends on whether the app is (A) iOS and Bitcode-enabled or (B) iOS and not Bitcode-enabled or an Android app.
+The configuration depends on whether the app is (A) iOS and Bitcode-enabled or (B) iOS/tvOS and not Bitcode-enabled or an Android app.

 For Bitcode-enabled iOS apps we recommend to let the plugin handle the download of the dSYM files from App Store Connect and upload to Dynatrace.